ExpressionEngine/coilpack-docs/docs/index.md

 ## What's with the name?

-The name comes from the automotive component which is responsible for delivering high voltage to the spark plug and igniting the fuel.
-We thought the name was fitting for the way this package integrates Laravel's Illuminate components with ExpressionEngine
+The name comes from the automotive component.
+A *coil pack* is responsible for delivering high voltage to the spark plug and igniting the fuel.
+We thought the name was fitting for how this package integrates Laravel's Illuminate components with ExpressionEngine to power new possibilities.